 I no longer maintain a special page of links, as was the norm on the early web.
 The final two links on arts & ego’s traditional page were to Peter Philpott’s modern poetry and Jen Dick’s Paris Readings and Events List.

 Despite occasional requests, I won’t generally embed third party content.
-I certainly won’t embed adverts; I have a low opinion of propaganda and corruption.
+I certainly won’t embed adverts; I dislike propaganda and corruption, and I would want to control layout, colour, background, behaviour, etc., which I suspect would be completely unacceptable to the advert owner.
 Having said that, I have occasionally added a link to an external website at their request, because I consider it relevant to this site’s content at the point of embedding (for example, linking to advice on preventing identity theft on a page about identity theft).

 Note, incidentally, a link does not mean I endorse the linked site, or any other site for that matter.
-In particular, do not presume my link means the other end is what is says it is, does what it says it does, etc..
+In particular, do not presume my link means the other end is genuine.
 I don’t know.
 I’m clueless.
 I think the other site’s interesting, that’s all.
 A link from arts & ego to another site does not validate it.

 I have never accepted payment for a link, beyond, in the early days, that of a link back.
 I value arts & ego’s editorial independence, and have never received an offer that clearly intended to preserve it.
 This is probably because, so far as I can tell, the number of genuine visitors to arts & ego can be counted on the back of one finger.